Korean Pork Rib Perilla Leaf Stew

 1. 1

-Soak ribs in cold water for 20 minutes to draw blood, then blanch 3 minutes to remove impurities.
+Soak 800g pork ribs in cold water for 20 minutes to draw out blood, then blanch in rapidly boiling water for 3 minutes to wash away surface impurities and bone debris for a clean broth.

 2. 2

-Add ribs, water, and ginger to a pot and simmer 25 minutes over medium heat to build base stock.
+Combine the blanched ribs, 1.4L water, and 8g sliced ginger in a pot and simmer for 25 minutes over medium heat until the meat softens and the collagen renders into a rich base stock.

 3. 3